reemhamz/payroll-challenge/README.md

    they explained?
 1. Did you separate any concerns in your application?
 Why or why not?
 1. Does your solution use appropriate data types for the problem as described?

+# Reem's README:

+Hi there!
+Thanks for giving me the opportunity to work on this challenge.
+Below you'll find the instructions on how to run and answers to your questions.

+## Instructions on running it
+1. Running is super easy.
+All you'll have to do is `cd` into the `backend` folder.
+Run an `npm install` to make sure you have all the node modules ready.
+Run an `npm start` to make sure it's connected to localhost:3001.
+   - You're going to keep this terminal window open in order to view the final JSON object output of the data.
+I also included a `console.table` of the array inside the JSON object in the output so you could get a proper visual to see how the `amountPaid` will change.

+1. Also `cd` into the `frontend` folder on **another** tab on your terminal application and `npm install`, and once that's done grabbing the node modules, then `npm start` that as well and it should take you to a browser window with localhost:3000. (both `backend` and `frontend` should be running now).
+    - Once on the localhost:3000, go into your console window on the browser to view the time reports data that you should be uploading.
+    - The database I'm using to store the time reports data is in Firebase and that should already be connected and running.
+I made sure to already have the file that came with this repo (`time-report-42.csv`) uploaded so you could start with an idea of how the object looks like in the console.
+2. Press the `browse` button and select any `csv` file with the `time-report-xx` format mentioned in the rules and you should be able to see it being uploaded to Firebase (seen in console window) and once you select `upload`, the terminal window showing the backend output will display the final data required.
+    - Note that you're going to get an alert whenever you upload a new time report, this is due to it firing multiple times, but it is only uploaded once to the database.
+Best to think of it as a feature rather than a bug (for now) 😅

+## Answering your questions
+1. I tested the implementation by creating many `csv` files with the format of the file and ran it through the code.
+Each time, my code was able to parse through the data and upgrade the final JSON object based on employee ID and pay period accurately.
+It was more of a simple A/B testing of my own work.
+1. I would have probably used a more scalable database solution, like MongoDB along with Mongoose.
+The reason I didn't choose to add those two solutions was because I'm much more front-end focused and I thought it best to stick to my guns in the short amount of time necessary.
+I tried to connect the code to MySQL but found it to be more tedious and not as user-friendly for you folks to test out the challenge on.
+Firebase was the best alternative because:
+    - It was super easy to set up.
+I didn't need to download anything and have you download anything either.
+    - I found it to be a more intuitive database management system for someone who isn't very well-versed in backend and MERN
+1. Biggest compromise is that I really wanted to go into the challenge with a backend approach.
+However, I realized that in the short amount of time I had, I couldn't produce something that is simple and quality-driven with just using backend.
+I'm primarily a frontend developer and I was able to tackle the challenge with more confidence in my step by thinking about a file upload from the frontend to a NodeJS server in the backend, that would eventually handle the data I was sending it.
+    - I wanted to incorporate more MongoDB and Mongoose (mainly to also learn those tools)
+    - I wanted to run the HTTP request straight from Postman and upload the file from there, but it made more sense to me to create a frontend that could handle the first task of the challenge and handle the bugs later.
+    - I also wanted to work more on the Firebase bug I had that was firing multiple message of my data being pushed (even though each unique file is only ever uploaded once)

+I truly hope you enjoyed my take on this challenge!

+Reem